davidwickerhf/project-proposal/README.md

     stego_img.save(output_path, format="PNG")
 ```

-### 3.3 AES-256 Encryption (RQ4)
+#### 3.3 AES-256 Encryption (RQ4)

 Before embedding, the payload can optionally be encrypted with AES-256-CBC.
-This is a critical experimental variable because AES output is statistically indistinguishable from a uniform random bitstream — it has maximum entropy and no exploitable structure.
+This is a critical experimental variable because AES output is statistically indistinguishable from a uniform random bitstream: it has maximum entropy and no exploitable structure.
 The **H6 hypothesis** therefore predicts that encryption has no significant effect on detectability: if steganalysis tools detect steganography by sensing the presence of a non-natural signal (regardless of whether it has linguistic or structured content), then encrypting a random-looking payload should not change detectability.
 Conversely, if certain classifiers are sensitive to the statistical structure of natural-language payloads, H6 would be disconfirmed.

 ```python
 import os